 At St. Erth, we teach English (Literacy) daily.
 The children have a writing/ English grammar lesson, spelling/ phonics and a guided reading session every morning.
 We recognise the importance of basic skills in reading and writing and give this high priority in our curriculum.
 Wherever possible, English is taught through cross-curricular themes linked to the term’s Topic to develop and embed a broad and balanced curriculum.
 We value the importance of reading and telling high quality texts and use these as a cornerstone for our Topics to inspire and educate.

 We promote discussion and language acquisition through Talk for Writing and throughout the curriculum, talk partners are encouraged to clarify, engage, develop and ignite imaginations and teachers use adventurous language to develop children’s understanding of vocabulary.
 Key writing structures are introduced through talk for writing and children are given opportunities to explore sentence structure and language before writing independently.
-We want our children to be confident and informed writers inspired by their reading and love for stories as well as their growing knowledge of sentence structure, grammar and topics studied.
+We want all our children to be confident and informed writers inspired by their reading and love for stories as well as their growing knowledge of sentence structure, grammar and topics studied.
 It is our belief that every child should achieve their full potential in Literacy.
 Thought and care is taken to ensure that learners with Special Educational Needs and/or Disabilities are able to access the full curriculum in this subject.